csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/07_taylor_for/solution/discussion.md

 ![Deviation from row average for strided kernel](deviation_strided.svg "Deviation from row average for strided kernel")

-For some reason, and uniquely for this kernel, 320 threads seems to be a bad choice for block size.
 The kernel performs best with the largest block size, whether the problem is memory or compute bound.

 #### Vectorized loads, strided for loop